Re-igniting Entrepreneurism In Canada

 By: Grant Wilde, president and chief executive officer of Spartan Controls.

-The recent death of Charles (Nipper) Guest has led me to contemplate the power of entrepreneurship and the initial “spark” that ignites a new venture from a founder's energy.
+The recent death of Nipper Guest has led me to contemplate the power of entrepreneurship and the initial “spark” that ignites a new venture from a founder's energy.

 The values and principles a founder brings establish the foundation for a strong and enduring culture that sustains a business or non-profit endeavor.